ArrowVulcan/MS2-Skill-Calculator/README.md

 Todo:
 - Skill information may not be 100% accurate
-- Stat calculator is a WIP
-- Boss timer is a WIP
+- Explore is a WIP

  To change/add information to the skills goto /scripts folder and edit the .js file for that class.